obaker8/blog/_posts/2017-09-15-25-Weird-Things-That-Every-Dog-Owner-Does.md

 24. Call your dog by terms of endearment like ‘honey, baby cakes, sugar plum, beefcake’

-25. And talk to them in a baby voice that you’d be embarrassed
+25. And talk to them in a baby voice that you’d be embarrassed of

 We'd love to hear your stories.
 Are there anymore weird things that you do with your dog?
 There is no shame here!